xiaoyunyang/xiaoyunyang.github.io/content/post/life/experience-buying-home-in-ny-during-covid.md

 1. Submit documents to the lender for underwriting.
 2. Get Loan Commitment Letter.
-3. Submit Coop application, which should include Loan Commitment Letter.
+3. Submit Co-op application, which should include Loan Commitment Letter.
-4. Interview with the Coop board.
+4. Interview with the Co-op board.
-5. Get Coop board approval to get Clear to Close (CTC) from the lender.
+5. Get Co-op board approval to get Clear to Close (CTC) from the lender.

 You officially go under contract after both the Buyer and Seller sign the contract.
 The seller signed the contract after the good faith deposit was wired to the Seller attorney's Escrow account.
 The lender requires the fully executed contract (i.e., signed by both Buyer and Seller) to lock the mortgage rate.

-After you lock the rate with the lender, the next big milestone is to get the **Loan Commitment Letter** from the lender, which is required as part of the application I need to submit to the coop board.
+After you lock the rate with the lender, the next big milestone is to get the **Loan Commitment Letter** from the lender, which is required as part of the application I need to submit to the co-op board.

 ## Getting Loan Commitment Letter

 The lender works with an underwriter to determine how much risk a lender will take on if they gave you that loan.
-To support this evaluation, they required documentation from me as well as the coop.
+To support this evaluation, they required documentation from me as well as the co-op.

 The financial documents I needed to provide include: